 5. Should You Get a High-Tech Bicycle?

 Bicycles now come equipped with many different features.
 These features have gotten high- tech as technologically advances.
 This means, that prior to purchases your bicycle you should consider what type of high teach gear you actually need to ride.
+If you are a competitive bicycle rider, these features are absolutely essential.

 Rather than paying additional costs for features you will likely never use, you should consider what it is you value in your ride.
 If you are someone who appreciates the additional tech upgrades, you should consider a bicycle with them.
 However, if you may not use them, you will likely prefer a simpler design.